 Looking beyond that, he could see virtually the entire city laid out before him.
 Streets where he used to beg, or hide, or get beaten for his property, were now hundreds of feet below him.
 He was in a towering penthouse apartment.
 He looked around the room in amazement.
 It was the biggest bedroom he had ever seen.
-The bed he had woken up in was a California King, and he’d had it all to himself.
-To his left, the door was open to a walk-in closet bigger than any place he had lived in years, and next to that, a luxurious spa-like bathroom with a jacuzzi tub big enough for three.
-Everything was beautifully, tastefully decorated – if a little frilly and feminine.
+The bed he had woken up in was a California King.
+The door was open to a walk-in closet bigger than any place he had ever lived, and next to that, a luxurious spa-like bathroom with a jacuzzi tub big enough for three.
+Everything was beautifully, tastefully decorated.

 His jaw hung slightly ajar at the possibilities.

 The walls were decorated in arty prints, the furniture pieces all seemed like they had been chosen by someone with taste.
-This was certainly not the world of someone who lived hand-to-mouth.
+It really did not seem like this was the world of someone who lived hand-to-mouth.

-He walked across the room in a daze, feeling the feminine sway in his hips with every step, his acceptance of the situation growing with each step, each breath that raised and lowered those perky tits.
+He walked across the room in a daze, feeling the feminine sway in his hips with every step, his acceptance of the situation growing with each step, each breath.
 He certainly didn’t feel like a sweaty, filthy beggar anymore, and with each step could feel the persona of a wealthy, accomplished young woman fill him, finding himself standing more upright and stepping more lightly on his dainty little toes.
 Before long, it didn’t even feel like he was play-pretending this way.
 It was really like his life had begun anew.

 He ran his hands over his breasts and threw his arms in the air, spinning around and landing on the bed in a celebratory flop – much comfier than asphalt.
-He looked down at the flat spot in his crotch where his dick used to be, now a flat ledge clad in silk panties.
+He looked down at the flat spot in his crotch where his dick used to be, now clad in silk panties.
 It was a hell of a trade-off.
-What kind of trouble could he get into with that, he wondered.

 Would he ever have wanted this?
 Asked for it?
 Of course not.
 For the past many years, he had never even dreamed of getting a second chance at his own life, let alone one that looked like this, surrounded by pretty things, precious things, dainty things.
-Being a pretty, precious dainty thing.
 He lived a rough, ugly life and was happy reflecting that.
 In his mind he was still gritty, grizzled, and old before his time.